 Data frames: transform and pivot your streaming dataedit

 [beta] This functionality is in beta and is subject to change.
 The design and code is less mature than official GA features and is being provided as-is with no warranties.
 Beta features are not subject to the support SLA of official GA features.
-Data frame transforms are a core new feature in Elasticsearch that enable you to transform an existing index to a secondary, summarized index.
-Data frame transforms enable you to pivot your data and create entity-centric indices that can summarize the behavior of an entity.
+Transforms are a core new feature in Elasticsearch that enable you to transform an existing index to a secondary, summarized index.
+Transforms enable you to pivot your data and create entity-centric indices that can summarize the behavior of an entity.
 This organizes the data into an analysis-friendly format.

 Data frames enable new possibilities for machine learning analysis (such as outlier detection), but they can also be useful for other types of visualizations and custom types of analysis.